eropple/modbox/doc/USING.md

 length restriction, but may not include any characters other than 0 to 9.
 These are treated internally as integers and any leading zeroes are ignored;
 a mod with a version of "2.09" will satisfy "2.8+".

+- If your mod has no dependencies (as, for example, your core/base game), you can completely omit the <deps> section.

 ### Mod Loading ###